mmuller88/mmblog/content/cdk-amplify-runtime-config-eng/index.md

 Hi,

 Seamless integration of AWS CDK and Amplify apps used to be very cumbersome!
 With a runtime-config for the Amplify frontend React app, it's now much easier.
-Here I would like to introduce you to the idea of runtime-config.
+Here I would like to introduce you to the idea of a runtime-config.

-In my fullstack projects, I regularly use AWS CDK as a backend.
-Here AppSync as a GraphQL implementation is the interface between the frontend and backend.
-The frontend is usually a React SPA (Single Page Application) hosted in an S3.
-I use AWS Cognito to manage and authenticate the users.
-I usually configure the frontend React app using AWS Amplify.
+In my fullstack projects, I regularly use AWS CDK as backend.
+AppSync as a GraphQL implementation is the interface between the frontend and backend.
+The frontend is usually a React SPA (Single Page Application) hosted in an S3 bucket.
+I use AWS Cognito to manage and authenticate the users and usually configure the frontend React app using AWS Amplify.

 ## Idea runtime-config

-The runtime-config allows you to configure Amplify after the build phase to runtime.
-The dist folder of the SPA is given a file e.g. runtime-config.json in the public folder which is read out for the runtime of the app.
-This can look like this for example:
+The runtime-config allows you to configure Amplify after the build phase on runtime.
+The dist folder of the SPA is given a file like runtime-config.json in the public folder which fetched ruding the runtime of the app.
+Here you see an example for the runtime-config.json:

 ```json
 {